Infected blood scandal in France: Background

 On January 8, 1985, multi-national health care company Abbott Laboratories sought authorisation to sell equipment needed for blood testing.
 Response to the demand was delayed as the government was waiting for a rival French test to be released.

 So they continued to use the old unheated product in 1985, while the heated stock was available.

 In 1992, Anne-Marie Casteret published a book Blood scandal (L'affaire du sang) which refuted the argument that nobody was aware in 1985 that the heating of blood made the virus inactive.
 The book included evidence that as early as 1983, researchers had put forth this assumption.

 Lawsuits

-In 1999, the former socialist Prime Minister Laurent Fabius, former Social Affairs Minister Georgina Dufoix and former Health Minister Edmond Herve were charged with "manslaughter".
+In 1999, the former socialist Prime Minister Laurent Fabius, former Social Affairs Minister Georgina Dufoix and former Health Minister Edmond Hervé were charged with "manslaughter".
 The Cour de Justice de la République found Edmond Hervé guilty, and acquitted Fabius and Dufoix.
 Although Hervé was found guilty, he received no sentence.

 Dr M. Garretta, the director of National Blood Center (central national de transfusion sanguine), however, was sentenced a four year prison; and became known as the symbol of Blood Scandal among the French.